Lundalogik/LimeBootstrap/docs/advanced.md

 The new Actionpads are inspired of how a single page application work.
 Views (basically html-templates) and data(usually JSON) are loaded via AJAX (an asyncrounous javacript call) by the the web application.
 The template is then rendered by applying the data and the result is shown to the user.

-In LIME-bootstraps case lbs.html and lbs.js constitute the main application and all Actionpads set to show `lbs.html`.
-For simplification we'll call the framework just __LBS__ (LIME Bootstrap). `lbs.html` contians all included CSS, JS and meta tags.
+In Lime-bootstraps case lbs.html and lbs.js constitute the main application and all Actionpads set to show `lbs.html`.
+For simplification we'll call the framework just __LBS__ (Lime Bootstrap). `lbs.html` contians all included CSS, JS and meta tags.
 The Actionpads (for example company.html) are now just views, containing no included CSS or JS.

-lbs.html will detemine which view to load either by a supplied query string (the thing after the questionmark), `../lbs.html?ap=company` or if nothing is supplied, by trying to load a view with the same name as the class of the LIME inspector.
+lbs.html will detemine which view to load either by a supplied query string (the thing after the questionmark), `../lbs.html?ap=company` or if nothing is supplied, by trying to load a view with the same name as the class of the Lime inspector.

 The active inspectors record is then loaded as data and converted to JSON.